Ask Value Research

 हिंदी में भी पढ़ें read-in-hindi

-To reiterate, ELSS or equity linked savings scheme, also known as tax saver mutual funds, have a mandatory lock-in period of three years counted from the date of unit allocation.
+ELSS (equity-linked savings scheme) funds, also known as tax saver funds, count the lock-in from the date of unit allocation.
+Here's how redemption works in practice.

 Ask Value Research aks value research information